Cloud-Architekt/cloud-architekt.github.io/_posts/2020-07-02-azure-ad-sspr-deployment-considerations.md

 ![](../2020-07-02-azuread-sspr-deployment-considerations/ssprgatelogscaptcha.jpg)

-More details on auditing of SSPR will be included in a further section of this blog post.
+More details on auditing of SSPR will be included in the second part of this blog post.

 ### Throttling of multiple attempts to reset passwords
 Microsoft has implemented some limitations and locked out processes to reduce number of SSPR attempts.